axelvaldez/radical-companies/_posts/rstartups/2022-05-17-rBuddyNeighbor.markdown

    </tr>
    <tr>
     <th>Purpose<br><span class="_alignquestions">Why?</span></th>
-    <td>Know thy neighbor: help people connect with their neighbors and get the sense of belonging they crave.</td>
+    <td>Know thy Neighbor: help people connect with their Neighbors and get the sense of belonging they crave.</td>
    </tr>
    <tr>
     <th>Mission<br><span class="_alignquestions">What?<br>When?<br>How?</span></th>